joe-chain/joe/README.md

 # TODO
 - no dev airdrop
-- send JOE to Vals in chat to start nodes
 - x/gov: Joe (yes) and Joe With Veto (veto)

-- Airdrop custom tokens -> other NFTs
+- Airdrop custom tokens/NFts -> other NFTs on omniflix/stargaze

 Launch:
 - DEX